A right ideal in is a subset such that:

 A distributive lattice is both a lattice and a commutative rig; the two concepts of ideal are the same, as can be seen by comparing the definition for rigs to the last definition for lattices.

-There is a notion of ideal in a monoid, or more generally in a monoid object in any monoidal category , which generalises the notion of ideal in a ri(n)g or in a (semi)lattice.
+There is a notion of ideal in a monoid (or even semigroup), or more generally in a monoid object in any monoidal category , which generalises the notion of ideal in a ri(n)g or in a (semi)lattice.
 That is, if is Ab, then a monoid in is a ring; if is Ab Mon, then a monoid in is a rig; and a semilattice is a commutative idempotent monoid in Set.
 See ideal in a monoid.

-An ideal is principal if there exists an element such that is a multiple of (in a rig) or (in an ordered set) whenever ; we say that is generated by .
-Every element generates a unique principal ideal, the set of all multiples of (in a rig) or the downset of (in an an order).
-In the noncommutative case, ‘multiple’ should be interpreted in a left/right sense to match that of ‘ideal’.
+An ideal is principal if it is generated by a singleton.
+This means there exists an element such that is a multiple of (in a rig) or (in an ordered set) whenever ; we say that is generated by .
+Thus every element generates a unique principal ideal, the set of all left/right/two-sided multiples of (, , or if we are talking about left/right/two-sided ideals in a rig) or the downset of (in an an order).
+Clearly, every ideal is a join over all the principal ideals generated by the elements of .